-Atopic eczema (the most common variant) is characterized by the presence of scaly and reddish lesions, often located in the creases of the elbows and knees, although it is not uncommon to appear in other places, such as the hands.
-Babies may develop atopic eczema on their scalp or their cheeks.
+Atopic eczema is the most common inflammatory skin disease in the world.
+It is characterised by the presence of dryness, itching, and a rash, often located in the creases of the elbows and the knees, although it is not uncommon to appear in other places, such as the hands.
+Babies commonly also develop atopic eczema on their scalp or their cheeks.

 What are the symptoms of eczema?

 Almost all cases of eczema feature the following symptoms:

 - dryness and flaking